 Be nice.
 Or else.

-Orange County Frontend Developer at Kajabi Joined over 1 year ago
+Orange County Frontend Developer at Kajabi Joined almost 2 years ago

 The problem is when even Jr. positions require 2-3 years of experience.